JiaxueG/Pyculator/README.md

 # Pyculator
-A type-in calculator based on Pyqt5.
+A type-in calculator based on Pyqt5. \r
-Author Jiaxue_G
+Jiaxue_G